MickeyKay/better-font-awesome/readme.txt

 == Description ==

-Better Font Awesome gives you easy access to the full [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Font Awesome icon website") icon library, and allows you to update your version of Font Awesome without having to change all your shortcodes.
+Better Font Awesome gives you easy access to the full [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Font Awesome icon website") icon library using shortcodes, HTML, and TinyMCE, and allows you to update your version of Font Awesome without having to change all your shortcodes.

 = Features =